unicode-org/message-format-wg/exploration/bidi-usability.md

 - Requires complex sets of bidi controls
 - RTL editing/display is mostly a special case;
   we already afford the ability to edit RTL in _patterns_ and _literals_

+### Hybrid approaches

+Strict syntactical requirements produce better _display_ outcomes that solve the various problems enumerated in this design document.
+However, the strictness comes with a cost: otherwise-valid messages, including messages that display completely as expected and are not in any way misleading, can produce syntax errors.
+These errors can be difficult to debug, since the characters are invisible.
+Syntax errors are generally treated as fatal by processors.

+Semi-strict or super-loose strategies can be used to avoid producing these types of syntax error.
+However, valid messages using these approaches can have stray (e.g. unpaired isolates), malformed (e.g. PDI before LRI/RLI/FSI), or badly formatted character sequences (wrapping the wrong things), unless the user or the user's tools are careful.
+This can include deliberate abuse, such as Trojan Source attacks (see UAX#55), in which Bad Actors create messages that have a misleading appearance vs. their runtime interpretation.

+A hybrid ("Postel's Law") approach would be to permit the use of isolates and strongly directional marks in whitespace in a permissive way (see: "super-loose isolation"), particularly in runtime formatting operations but strongly encourage tools to implement message normalization on a strictly-defined grammar (see: "strict isolation all the time") and to encourage users to use the strict version of the grammar when writing or serializing messages.

+The hybrid approach would include tests to allow implementations to claim adherence to the stricter grammar.

+**Pros**
+- Messages can be written that solve all display problems
+- Stray, unpaired, repeated, or other invisible typos do not produce spurious syntax errors
+- Provides a foundation for tools to claim strict conformance and message normalization as well as guidance to implementers to make them want to adopt it

+**Cons**
+- Requires additional effort to maintain the grammar
+- Requires additional effort to maintain tests
+- Valid messages can contain Trojan Source and other negative display consequences;
+  messages can be checked, however, using the strict grammar, so tools could warn users of potential abuse